-It was a full house when I stepped into La Dame de Pic at Raffles Hotel Singapore one pre-holiday evening.
-It has been about a year since the renowned chef, Anne-Sophie Pic made her first foray in Asia by opening a branch of her popular La Dame de Pic restaurant in the Lion City.
-The reception so far has been quite positive, judging from the crowd that I saw and the feedback from friends and colleagues who have already visited.
+The guests trickled in one-by-one after I stepped into La Dame de Pic at Raffles Hotel Singapore for lunch in the middle of the week.
+It has been about a year since I have last dined at the first Asian foray of renowned chef, Anne-Sophie Pic.
+Two years on and there is still a good crowd to be seen despite coming on an off-peak day.
 Not only do you get the exquisite classical ambiance of the Raffles Hotel Singapore as a backdrop but you also gain an understanding of Chef Pic’s culinary philosophy without having to fly to France – collectively she has 7 Michelin stars under her belt.
-The Singapore outlet of La Dame de Pic is helmed by Chef Kevin Gatin who has worked with Chef Pic for eight years before coming to Singapore.
+The Singapore outlet of La Dame de Pic is helmed by new Chef Francesco di Marzio who has worked with Chef Pic for years before coming to Singapore in early 2021.

 To get to La Dame de Pic, enter via the hotel’s grand lobby.
 However, owing to the current situation, hotel staff members will instead usher you via a side gate.
 If you are coming on foot or by car, the drop-off point is still via the hotel main entrance.

 La Dame de Pic in Raffles Hotel Singapore offers a couple of set menus.
 They start from S$248++ per person and prices are similar for both lunch and dinner.
 Wine and sake pairing is also available from S$158++.
 You can also opt for a non-alcoholic pairing for S$88++.If you are an Accor Plus member, do note that dining discounts of up to 50% off do not apply to La Dame de Pic.

 During this particular occasion, I tried a hybrid of the Experience menu, which at S$248++ is the entry-level set at La Dame de Pic.
 It differs from the higher-priced Elegance menu (S$338++) in terms of the number of total courses.